tolosap/trolleyes/README.md

+# SISANE HAS BEEN DEPRECATED.
+DO NOT USE.
 # sisane client (warning: under development)

   * sisane is a client for sisane server and provides a template to easy build small and medium AJAX projects with Angular 1.x